What is respiratory syncytial virus?

 How is RSV diagnosed?

 The symptoms of RSV resemble those of other respiratory illnesses, including colds, flu and COVID-19.
 Testing is the only sure way to diagnose RSV.
 PCR or antigen tests may be done using fluid samples from the upper or lower respiratory tract.
-Antigen tests are highly sensitive for infants and young children but much less so for older children and adults.
-Some tests can differentiate between RSV subtypes A and B, but the clinical significance of these subtypes is unclear, according to the CDC.
+Antigen tests are highly sensitive for infants and young children but less so for older children and adults.
 In some cases, a chest X-ray may be done to look for lung involvement.

 How is RSV treated?

-Most healthy infants, children and adults with RSV will have mild to moderate illness, and symptoms can be managed at home without specific treatment.
-Over-the-counter medications may be used to relieve pain and reduce fever.
+Most healthy infants, children and adults with RSV will have mild to moderate illness, and symptoms can be managed at home with supportive care.
+Over-the-counter medications may be used to relieve pain, fever and congestion.
 Drink plenty of fluids and keep the air moist with a humidifier.
 Most children and adults recover in about a week.

-Infants and young children who are at risk for severe illness may receive preventive therapy during RSV season using a monoclonal antibody called palivizumab.
+Infants and young children who are at risk for severe illness may receive preventive therapy using the monoclonal antibodies palivizumab (Synagis) or nirsevimab (Beyfortus).
 There are currently no antiviral medications specifically approved for RSV—though ribavirin is sometimes used in severe cases—and antibiotics are not effective against viruses.
 Children and adults with severe disease may require hospitalization, and some will need oxygen therapy or mechanical ventilation.

 Is there a vaccine for RSV?